Senate Democrats Warn Trump Against Trading AI Chips to China

-Senate Democrats are asking President Donald Trump to rethink his reported decision to allow top semiconductor chip producers in the United States to sell their products to China in exchange fees to the government.
+Senate Democrats are asking President Donald Trump to rethink his reported decision to allow top semiconductor chip producers in the United States to sell their products to China in exchange for fees to the government.

 A letter from Sens.
 Mark Warner, D-Va., Chuck Schumer, D-N.Y., Jack Reed, D-R.I., Jeanne Shaheen, D-N.H., Christopher Coons, D-Del., and Elizabeth Warren, D-Mass., sent to the president on August 15 follows statements from Trump where he said he negotiated with China to sell the country semiconductors.